INB428 Topics in International Economic History in the 19th and 20th Century

 Grading scale A - F.

-In addition, a collection of articles is available online.
+A collection of articles will be available online.
 An example of articles that might be included are:

 David Besanko, David Dranove & Mark Shanley (2000) Economics of Strategy, John Wiley & Sons Inc., New York, Chapter 1, pp. 43-70

 Gordon Boyce & Simon Ville (2002) The Development of Modern Business, Palgrave, Basingstoke, Chapters 6, 10 & 12, pp. 145-174, pp 289-313 & pp. 342-348

 Rondo Cameron & Larry Neal (2003) A Concise Economic History of the World, 4th edition, Oxford University Press, Oxford, Chapter 14, pp. 339-361

 Guillaume Daudin, Matthias Morys & Kevin O'Rourke (2008) "Globalization 1870-1914", University of Oxford, Department of Economics, Discussion Paper 395, 34 pp.

 J. Bradford De Long (2000) "The shape of twentieth century economic history", NBER Working Paper 7569, 29 pp.

 Rune Jansen Hagen (2002) "Marginalisation in the Context of Globalisation: Why is Africa so Poor?"
 Nordic Journal of Political Economy, Vol. 28 (2), 2002, pp. 147-179